Challenge Creation: A step by step guide

 Being efficient is a pastime of ours.
 When we found these 25 office hacks, some of us wanted to put them into action immediately.

-Check them out and tell us which you've used and what were the results.
+Check them out and tell us which you've used and what the results were.

-Rank this challenge: Ranking this challenge will bring it to the top of the challenges page and generate extra traffic.
-You should identify if this challenge will bring you a lot of value, or bring your advocate's a lot of value before featuring it.
-We suggest that you limit the amount of ranked challenges to 3-5 since this will really allow them to make an impact.
-In my hub this challenge will not add any special value, so I will not feature it.
+Rank this Challenge: Ranking this Challenge will bring it to the top of the challenges page and generate extra traffic.
+You should identify if this Challenge will bring you a lot of value, or bring your member's a lot of value before featuring it.
+We suggest that you limit the number of ranked challenges to 3 ~ 5 since this will really allow them to make an impact.
+In my hub this Challenge will not add any special value, so I will not feature it.

-Note: Experiences will outrank challenges that are ranked as "1".
-Meaning if you have an Experience, the challenge with a rank of "1" will appear after the Experience.
+Note: Channels will outrank challenges that are ranked as "1".
+Meaning if you have a Channel, the Challenge with a rank of "1" will appear after the Channel.

-Multiple completions: Should this challenge be completed multiple times?
-This option is best for value-adding challenges which cannot be abused by advocates to win excessive points.
+Multiple completions: Should this Challenge be completed multiple times?
+This option is best for value-adding challenges that cannot be abused by advocates to win excessive points.
 For our purposes, we will not allow multiple completions.

-Note: If you select the allow multiple completions option, you will have the option to limit the amount of times that an advocate can complete this challenge in a single calendar day
+Note: If you select the allow multiple completions option, you will have the option to limit the number of times that an advocate can complete this Challenge in a single calendar day

 Now that we have filled in all of the challenge overview details, we will create our stages.
 For more information about stages, please see this article.
 To do this, click on the "Add Stage" button on the top of the screen.